Which Licence do I need?

 Can our group use a free font?

-K-Type occasionally receives requests from non-profit or non-commercial groups who wish to use a font to promote their activities.
+K-Type occasionally receives requests from non-profit or non-commercial groups who wish to use a free font to promote their activities.
 However, publication exceeds the terms of the ‘free for personal use’ category which simply permits individual usage among friends and family.
 As stated in the K-Type Licence Agreement, ‘free fonts used for business or promotional purposes, or as webfonts, need to be licensed’.

 Sometimes K-Type will issue a free discretionary licence to a good cause, but these are only given to organisations directly created for an explicit and positive purpose that addresses a particular social need or opposes specific injustice.
 Groups that promote a religious ideology would not normally be included in this category.